pkelly1088/church_street_brewing/README.md

 This is a website redesign for church street brewing for ICT 4510

 Description:
 This site was created for a class project.
 I am implementing a full CRUD application and using Sass along with my own basic framwork to create this site.
-The site provides a landing page for users, a menu where the itemes for sale are listed, a location page with a site map using leaflet and mapbox, and an admin page with login and a dashboard to update the menu
+The site provides a landing page for users, a menu where the items for sale are listed, a location page with a site map using leaflet and mapbox, and an admin page with login and a dashboard to update the menu

 What is used:
 HTML